A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Receiver Design

 As expected, the results of Figure \ref{fig:MLSD_TPCD_eval} suggests that TPCD incurs a performance loss comparative to the optimal detector.
 Furthermore, it is observable that the performance gap increases with $\mathcal{K}$.
 Note that for a $\mathcal{K}$-MCPM scheme, TPCD only considers the largest of the $\mathcal{K}$ obtained arrival counts, essentially disregarding the information coming from other $\mathcal{K}-1$ branches.
 On the other hand, the MLSD utilizes the arrival count information from all $\mathcal{K}$ slots.

-Since the Viterbi decoder performs $(2\mathcal{K})^{L_s}$ likelihood computations per each $\mathcal{K}$-MCPM symbol, it is considerably more complex than TPCD which performs only two comparisons (\eqref{eq:PPM_det} and \eqref{eq:CSK_det}) per symbol (\textit{i.e.}, $\mathcal{O}(2\mathcal{S})$).
+Since the Viterbi decoder performs $(2\mathcal{K})^{L_s}$ likelihood computations per each $\mathcal{K}$-MCPM symbol (\textit{i.e.}, $\mathcal{O}( (2\mathcal{K})^{L_s}\mathcal{S})$ per one block), it is considerably more complex than TPCD which performs only two comparisons (\eqref{eq:PPM_det} and \eqref{eq:CSK_det}) per symbol (\textit{i.e.}, $\mathcal{O}(2\mathcal{S})$).
 This introduces a performance-complexity trade-off in terms of receiver design.
 In this paper, we will focus on the low-complexity option, TPCD, to demodulate MCPM symbols.
 Overall, the diagram of an MCD system that utilizes the MCPM scheme with TPCD is presented in Figure \ref{fig:overall_diagram}.